 This operation currently supported by the following providers:

-Facebook, Twitter, Yahoo, Microsoft, GooglePlus, Line, LinkedIn, AOL, FourSquare, Instagram, Renren, Tencent QQ, Sina Weibo, Vkontakte, WordPress, Blogger, Paypal, PaypalOAuth, Amazon, Netlog, Orange France, mixi, Yahoo JAPAN, Odnoklassniki, Spiceworks, Livedoor, WeChat, Xing.
+Facebook, Twitter, Yahoo, Messenger, GooglePlus, Line, LinkedIn, AOL, FourSquare, Instagram, Renren, Tencent QQ, Sina Weibo, Vkontakte, WordPress, Blogger, Paypal, PaypalOAuth, Amazon, Netlog, Orange France, mixi, Yahoo JAPAN, Odnoklassniki, Spiceworks, Livedoor, WeChat, Xing.

 us1 - For the US data center.

 eu1 - For the European data center.

 If you are not sure of your site's data center, see Finding Your Site's Data Center.